cds-snc/notification-documentation/src/en/testing.md

 # Testing

 All testing takes place in the production environment.
-There is no test environment for GOV.UK Notify.
+There is no test environment for GC Notify.

 ## Smoke testing

-If you need to [smoke test](https://www.gov.uk/service-manual/technology/deploying-software-regularly#using-smoke-tests-after-you-deploy) your integration with Notify on a regular basis, you  must use the following smoke test phone numbers and email addresses.
+If you need to [smoke test](https://www.gov.uk/service-manual/technology/deploying-software-regularly#using-smoke-tests-after-you-deploy) your integration with GC Notify on a regular basis, you  must use the following smoke test phone numbers and email addresses.

 <div style="height:1px;font-size:1px;">&nbsp;</div>